nico-rodriguez/type-safe-avl/README.md

 ### Running the benchmark

-Given the compilation effort for running the benchmarks, they're hosted on a separate branch.
-In order to run the benchmarks, clone the repository and switch to the `benchmark` branch.
+Given the compilation effort for running the benchmarks, the Hackage package comes without them.

+In order to run the benchmarks, you should clone the repository and switch to `benchmark` branch.

 For running all the benchmarks, use `benchmark/avg-bench.py` script.
 There's a `requirements.txt` file with all the python dependencies needed to run the script.